 Glucose can pass through the extra-cellular walls to provide energy.
 It also participates in several biosynthetic activities such as the synthesis of proteins and fatty acids.
 At any time, multiple hormones are acting together to create a series of actions in the body that allow us to

-- and release it in blood from the stored organs as needed.
+- Release it in blood from the stored organs as needed

-Our body stores Glucose in the form of Glycogen (multiple Glucose molecules connected together) in the liver and the muscles and the rest is floating in the blood.
+Our body stores Glucose in the form of Glycogen (multiple Glucose molecules connected together) in the liver and the muscles and the rest is floating in the blood as blood glucose.